otris/vscode-janus-debug/README.md

 ## Requirements

-You need a relatively recent DOCUMENTS 5 or privacy 6.1 server up and running.
+You need a relatively recent DOCUMENTS 5 (starting with 5.0c) or privacy 6.1 server up and running.
 Add following line to your server's .ini file:

 ```
 JSDebugger yes